rklabacka/genomics-pipeline-intro/README.md

 ### Exercise Objective
 Download and analyze a small sample of genomic data using published scripts to see an applied process of genomic data processing.

+For this exercise, create a text file called \<last-name\>_exercise3.txt.
+Within this text file, you should answer each of the questions in this exercise marked with *.

 ### Getting set up
 1. Make sure [mini/anaconda](https://docs.conda.io/en/latest/miniconda.html) and python versions = 2.7 and >=3.0 are installed.
 2. Clone repository and activate conda environment